Cohere

 Cohere Inc. is a Canadian multinational technology company focused on artificial intelligence.
 Cohere specializes in large language models and AI products for regulated industries, particularly the finance, healthcare, manufacturing, and energy fields, as well as the public sector.
-Cohere was founded in 2019 by Aidan Gomez, Ivan Zhang, and Nick Frosst and is headquartered in Toronto and San Francisco, with offices in Montreal, London, New York City, Paris, and Seoul.
+Cohere was founded in 2019 by Aidan Gomez, Ivan Zhang, and Nick Frosst and is headquartered in Toronto, with offices in Montreal, New York City, San Francisco, London, Paris, and Seoul.
+In April 2026, Cohere agreed to acquire German AI firm Aleph Alpha.

 History

-In 2017, a team of researchers at Google Brain introduced the transformer machine learning architecture in "Attention Is All You Need," which demonstrated state-of-the-art performance on a variety of natural language processing tasks.
+In 2017, a team of researchers at Google Brain introduced the transformer machine learning architecture in "Attention Is All You Need", which demonstrated state-of-the-art performance on a variety of natural language processing tasks.
 In 2019, Aidan Gomez, one of its co-authors, along with Nick Frosst, another researcher at Google Brain, founded Cohere with Ivan Zhang, with whom Gomez had done research at FOR.ai.
-All of the co-founders attended University of Toronto.
+All of the co-founders attended the University of Toronto.

 Gomez is the company's CEO.
 In December 2022, Martin Kon, the former CFO of YouTube, became president and COO.

-In November 2021, Google Cloud announced that they would help power Cohere's platform using their robust infrastructure, and Cloud's TPUs would be used by Cohere for the development and deployment of their products.
+In November 2021, Google Cloud announced they would help power Cohere's platform using their infrastructure, and Cloud's TPUs would be used by Cohere for the development and deployment of their products.

-In June 2022, Cohere launched Cohere Labs (previously called Cohere For AI), a nonprofit research lab and community dedicated to contributing open-source, fundamental machine learning research.
+In June 2022, Cohere launched Cohere Labs (previously called Cohere For AI), a nonprofit research lab and community to contributing open-source, fundamental machine learning research.
 It was led by Sara Hooker, a former research scientist at Google Brain until her departure in September 2025.
 Cohere Labs is now led by Marzieh Fadaee.

-In December 2022, Cohere released a multilingual model for understanding text that would work with over 100 languages, to help users search for documents by meaning instead of with keywords.
+In December 2022, Cohere released a multilingual model for understanding text that would work with over 100 languages, to help users search for documents by meaning instead of keywords.
 This type of process was not previously widely available in languages other than English.

-On September 12, 2023, it was announced that Cohere had become one of fifteen tech companies to agree to sign on to a voluntary White House commitment on measures for testing, reporting, and research on the risks of AI.
+On September 12, 2023, it was announced that Cohere had become one of fifteen tech companies to sign on to a voluntary White House commitment on measures for testing, reporting, and research on the risks of AI.
 On September 27, 2023, it was announced that Cohere had also signed Canada's voluntary code of conduct for AI, to promote the responsible development and management of advanced generative AI systems.
-In May 2025, Cohere acquired Ottogrid, a Vancouver-based platform that develops enterprise tools for automating certain kinds of high-level market research.